Auth concepts¶

 See the session management reference for details.

-Enforce loginΒΆ
+Enforce login¶

 The enforce mode configures the login proxy to enforce authenticated user sessions.
-If enabled, the proxy will short-circuit all unauthenticated requests before they reach your application.

 Specific paths can optionally be excluded from enforcement.
 Requests to these paths will pass through the proxy to your application, regardless of session states.